goldman-gp-ebi/BOSS-RUNS/README.md

               --testing
 ```

-`--run_name` needs to match the condition name in the readfish TOML file.
+`run_name` needs to match the condition name in the readfish TOML file.

 Let the playback sequencing run for a few minutes.